 Print production managers oversee a print project from the initial phase of reviewing client requirements to the final stages of production and distribution.
 These professionals generally work for organizations and companies, managing and directing newspaper, mailings and other advertisements.
 Work usually takes place in an office environment and may include meeting with clients to understand the scope of the project, making phone calls to vendors and using computer software to finalize designs.

-According to the U.S. Bureau of Labor Statistics (BLS), job openings for printing workers are projected to decline by 5% from 2012-2022 due largely to greater technological resources and the transition of many print items to online formats.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for prepress technicians and workers are projected to decline by 25% from 2014-2024 due largely to greater technological resources and the transition of many print items to online formats.
 What this entails for those managing the production of print will likely depend on the needs of the specific employer, though experience supervising workers and machines will remain valuable.
-As of May 2014, the BLS reports that the median yearly salary for printing workers in printing and related support activities is $35,490.
-Managers of industrial production and advertising and promotions earned a median annual income of $92,470 (www.bls.gov).
+As of May 2015, the BLS reports that the median yearly salary for prepress technicians and workers is $38,270.
+Managers of industrial production and advertising and promotions earned a median annual income of $93,940 (www.bls.gov).

 Project Initial Phases